Methodology

 Future

-Commits to, predicts, or warns about a state of affairs yet to come.
-"We will rebuild this nation."
+Apply when the sentence commits to, predicts, or warns about a state of affairs yet to come.
+Markers: will / shall / going to / next year / by [future year].
+Example: "We will rebuild this nation."

 Expression (speech act)